logo

 Paralegal Certification in Minnesota

-Minnesota paralegal certification is not currently required by the state, which has no regulations governing the training or education of paralegals.
-Under Minnesota’s Rule 5.3, paralegals and legal assistants are defined as paraprofessionals who are authorized to perform law-related tasks under the direct supervision of a licensed attorney.
+Under Minnesota law, paralegals and legal assistants are defined as paraprofessionals who are authorized to perform law-related tasks under the direct supervision of a licensed attorney.
 These guidelines allow paralegals and legal assistants to be trained on-site in law firms and corporations.
-However, more and more employers are favoring candidates with formal paralegal education from one of the paralegal schools in Minnesota or in other states.
-In addition, education is a qualifying factor to earn the voluntary Minnesota Certified Paralegal (MnCP) credential, about which you can read more below.
-Upon completion of a formal paralegal degree program, many prospective paralegals also seek voluntary national certification through the National Association of Legal Assistants (NALA, the Paralegal Association), the National Federation of Paralegal Associations (NFPA), or the American Alliance of Paralegals (AAPI).
+Upon completion of a formal paralegal degree program, many prospective paralegals also seek voluntary national certification through the National Association of Legal Assistants (NALA, the Paralegal Association), the National Federation of Paralegal Associations (NFPA), or the American Alliance of Paralegals Inc. (AAPI).
 See our Steps to Become a Paralegal page for more information on national certification options.

 Minnesota Certification

-Though there are no requirements for paralegal certification in Minnesota, the Minnesota Paralegal Association (MPA) has instituted a voluntary program for those who wish to become a Minnesota Certified Paralegal (MnCP).
+The Minnesota Paralegal Association (MPA) has instituted a voluntary program for those who wish to become Minnesota Certified Paralegals (MnCPs).
 Eligibility for the MnCP credential is based on a combination of experience and education.
-For example, candidates with four years of substantive paralegal experience and an associate degree from an ABA-approved institution qualify, and so do candidates with two years of experience and a bachelor’s degree from an ABA-approved institution.
+For example, four years of substantive paralegal experience and an associate degree from an ABA-approved institution will qualify you, and so will two years of experience and a bachelor’s degree from an ABA-approved institution.
 You can find more information on requirements and the application process on the MPA’s website.

 Minnesota Paralegal Career and Salary Outlook